-- 87. VimpelCom continually and repeatedly stalled its negotiations with Catalyst by, among other things, insisting on the need for approvals from its Board and its finance committee.
-The Board and the finance committee then insisted on additional, commercially unreasonable terms with the knowledge and intent that Catalyst could not agree to these new terms. - 88.
-Despite the representations to IC on August 11, 2014 that the deal was, in fact, done, on or about August 15, 2014, VimpelCom demanded that Catalyst agree to a \$5-20 million breakfee to be paid in the event that Catalyst's purchase of Wind did not receive regulatory approval.
-Prior to this date, VimpelCom had never requested a break fee from Catalyst. - 89.
-VimpelCom's intention was to frustrate and defeat the purpose and intent of the Exclusivity Agreement so that its exclusivity period with Catalyst would expire without a signed agreement.
+On August 12, 2014, UBS informed Leitner of the term of the Exclusivity Agreement and the state of negotiations between Catalyst and VimpelCom. - 121.
+88. Despite the representations to IC on August 11, 2014 that the deal was, in fact, done, on or about August 15, 2014, VimpelCom demanded that Catalyst agree to a \$5-20 million break-fee to be paid in the event that Catalyst's purchase of Wind did not receive regulatory approval.
+Prior to this date, VimpelCom had never requested a break fee from Catalyst. - 122.
+89. VimpelCom's intention was to frustrate and defeat the purpose and intent of the Exclusivity Agreement so that its exclusivity period with Catalyst would expire without a signed agreement.
 While doing so, VimpelCom and the Conspirators continued to negotiate and discuss the terms of an agreement.

-Exclusivity With Catalyst Ends
+Exclusivity Wwith Catalyst Ends

-- 90. On August 19, 2014, the exclusivity between VimpelCom and Catalyst terminated without a signed agreement. - 91.
-On September 15, 2014, the Consortium and VimpelCom announced an agreement by which the Consortium, through Mid-Bowline Group Corp., purchased VimpelCom's stake in Wind.
+- 123. 90.
+On August 19, 2014, the exclusivity between VimpelCom and Catalyst terminated without a signed agreement. - 124.
+91. On September 15, 2014, the Consortium and VimpelCom announced an agreement by which the Consortium, through Mid-Bowline Group Corp., purchased VimpelCom's stake in Wind.